Raft spider

-The raft spider, scientific name Dolomedes fimbriatus, is a large semi-aquatic spider of the family Pisauridae found throughout north-western and central Europe.
+The raft spider, scientific name Dolomedes fimbriatus, is a large semi-aquatic spider of the family Dolomedidae found throughout north-western and central Europe.
 It is one of only two species of the genus Dolomedes found in Europe, the other being the slightly larger Dolomedes plantarius which is endangered in the UK.

 Habitat and description

 Raft spiders are semi-aquatic and adults inhabit freshwater wetlands, specifically wet heaths and acid swamps; although juveniles are predominantly found in terrestrial vegetation surrounding wetland areas.
 Adults are dark brown with a conspicuous white, cream or yellow stripe along both sides of their abdomen and thorax.
 Juveniles are similar in appearance but often have green translucent legs.
 As is common in other spiders, female raft spiders (body length: 9–22mm) are usually larger than males (body length (9-15mm).
 Dolomedes fimbriatus was described in chapter 5 of the book Svenska Spindlar by the Swedish arachnologist and entomologist Carl Alexander Clerck.
 It is the type species of its genus.